Https aka.ms/remoteconnect not working is something that has been annoying those who play Minecraft for quite some time now.

 Q. Is The aka.ms/remoteconnect Website Safe To Use?

 Yes, the site is completely safe to use.

 It is an official website from the Microsoft account itself and features a secure connection to Microsoft account servers, no matter if you’re accessing it via the PS4, the Xbox One, or the Nintendo Switch.

 Q. Is A Microsoft Account Necessary To Play Minecraft?

 Not really.
 If you wish to play Minecraft game in single-player mode, you can enjoy the game without a Microsoft account.

 Although, if you wish to play the multiplayer mode on the PS4, Xbox One, PC, or the Nintendo Switch, where all the fun lies, you will indeed need the Microsoft account for support authorization and identification on servers.

-As annoying as the aka ms remoteconnect error is, you can take care of it by going through the solutions we’ve listed in this article and finding out exactly what’s causing the aka.ms remoteconnect error on your device.
+As annoying as the https://aka.ms/remoteconnect error is, you can take care of it by going through the solutions we’ve listed in this article and finding out exactly what’s causing the error on your device.

-So take your time and follow all the steps carefully to get back into Minecraft and have fun playing the game.
+So take your time and follow all the steps carefully to play Minecraft without any hiccups.